kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   know about Jobs).
 The parent signals this split via [KEP-6089]'s downward-mapping annotations, so a non-root controller can still create and manage the `PodGroup` for its own pods.
 - Ensure proper ordering of `Workload` → `PodGroup` → `Pod` creation.
+- Release scheduler-side resources while a Job is suspended by deleting the runtime `PodGroup` and recreating it on resume, keeping the `Workload` template in place.

 ### Non-Goals